caiyuantian/redux_demo/README.md

    npm install react-redux
 4. modify index.js

-key point to use redux:
+key points and steps to use redux:
 1. create store by createStore, use a reducer
 2. create the reducer, define the actions by a switch
 3. connect the UI elements with mapStateToProps and mapDispatchProps functions